Peterhead Power Station Explainer

 The whole Peterhead plan is built on the rotten foundations of CCS.

-With Scotland’s climate targets, and the clear need for rich nations to act faster on climate change, we cannot afford to build highly polluting new fossil fuel plants.
+With Scotland’s climate commitments, and the clear need for rich nations to act faster on climate change, we cannot afford to build highly polluting new fossil fuel plants.

 What happens with the planning application?